section-engineering-education/engineering-education/articles/adding-dark-theme-to-your-site/index.md

   - url: /engineering-education/adding-dark-theme-to-your-site/hero.png
     alt: Dark theme using CSS variables and local storage example image
 ---
 The dark theme has gained prevalence in screens today.
-With this trend in iOS, macOS, Windows, and Google, most systems adopt dark themes.
-Application of dark theme makes your website more exciting and attractive to users who love dark theme.
-The experience is even better if you include functionality to switch between light and dark themes.
+With this trend in iOS, macOS, Windows, and Google, most systems have adopted dark themes.
+Dark theme makes your website more exciting and attractive to users who love a darker color theme.
+The experience becomes better if you include the functionality to switch between light and dark themes.
 <!--more-->
-This article will help you learn how to implement switching between light and dark themes using [CSS Variables](https://www.w3schools.com/css/css3_variables.asp).
+This article will help you learn how to implement a switch function between light and dark themes using [CSS Variables](https://www.w3schools.com/css/css3_variables.asp).

 Click [this link](https://replit.com/@PhinaKersly/dark-theme#index.html) to find the source code and a runnable program for the implementation.